 - a.
-Possession of unauthorized documents or removal of examination stationary - b.
-Possession of communication device such as cell phones pagers, smart-phones, smartwatches, tabs, etc. Whether they are used or not is immaterial, mere possession of them in the exam hall is an examination offence. - c.
+Possession of unauthorized documents or removal of examination stationery - b.
+Possession of communication devices such as cell phones, pagers, smartphones, smart watches, tabs, etc. Whether they are used or not is immaterial, mere possession of them in the exam hall is an examination offence - c.
 Possession of any unauthorized electronic device.
-Whether they are used or not is immaterial, mere possession of them in the exam hall is an examination offence. - d.
+Whether they are used or not is immaterial, mere possession of them in the exam hall is an examination offence - d.
 Copying1 - e.
-Obtaining or attempting to obtain improper assistance or cheating2 or attempting to cheat. - f.
+Obtaining or attempting to obtain improper assistance or cheating2 or attempting to cheat - f.
 Impersonation3 - g.
 Plagiarism4 - h.
-Attempting to get to know (a) question(s) or part of a question prior to the examination or during the examination through an any person by an unauthorized manner - i.
-Attempting to reveal (a) question(s) or part of a question to another candidate prior to the examination or during the examination - j.
+Attempting to get to know (a) question(s) or part of a question before the examination or during the examination through any person in an unauthorized manner - i.
+Attempting to reveal (a) question(s) or part of a question to another candidate before the examination or during the examination - j.
 Disorderly conduct5 - k.
-Violation of any of the requirement or condition in examination procedure in section 12 of this document. - I. Violation of any of the examination rules for the candidates in section 24.1 of this document. - m.
+Violation of any of the requirements or conditions in the examination procedure in section 12 of this document - I. Violation of any of the examination rules for the candidates in section 24 of this document - m.
 Aiding and abetting the commission of any of these offences listed above (a to I)